-This document sets out the agreed components of the settlement of the Primary Principals' Collective Agreement 2019-2022 (PPCA).
-This agreement has been settled between the Secretary for Education and the NZEI Te Riu Roa and will be subject to ratification by NZEI Te Riu Roa members pursuant to section 51 of the Employment Relations Act 2000.
+This section sets out the components of the settlement of the Primary Principals' Collective Agreement (PPCA) 2023 - 2025.

+This agreement has been settled between the Secretary for Education and the NZEI Te Riu Roa.
+It shall be subject to ratification by NZEI Te Riu Roa members pursuant to section 51 of the Employment Relations Act 2000.

-The terms outlined in this document are valid for ratification by NZEI Te Riu Roa members, provided ratification is confirmed and the new PPCA is signed no later than 3 pm 26 August 2019.
+The terms outlined in this document are valid for ratification by NZEI provided ratification is confirmed and the new collective agreement is signed no later than 5pm on 7 July 2023.

-1. Term
+1. Term of agreement